MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 #### [Python (Preview)](#tab/python)

-## Prerequisites

-* Python version 3.11 or prior.
-* App Service must be deployed as code.
-Custom containers aren't supported.

-## Enable Application Insights

 The easiest way to monitor Python applications on Azure App Services is through the Azure portal.

 Activating monitoring in the Azure portal automatically instruments your application with Application Insights and requires no code changes.

 > [!NOTE]
-> You should only use autoinstrumentation on App Service if you aren't using manual instrumentation of OpenTelemetry in your code, such as the [Azure Monitor OpenTelemetry Distro](./opentelemetry-enable.md?tabs=python) or the [Azure Monitor OpenTelemetry Exporter][azure_monitor_opentelemetry_exporter].
+> You should only use autoinstrumentation on App Service if you aren't using manual instrumentation of OpenTelemetry in your code, such as the [Azure Monitor OpenTelemetry Distro](./opentelemetry-enable.md?tabs=python) or the [Azure Monitor OpenTelemetry Exporter](/python/api/overview/azure/monitor-opentelemetry-exporter-readme).
 This is to prevent duplicate data from being sent.
 To learn more about this, check out the [troubleshooting section](#troubleshooting) in this article.

+##### Prerequisites

+* Python version 3.11 or prior.
+* App Service must be deployed as code.
+Custom containers aren't supported.

-### Autoinstrumentation through Azure portal
+##### Autoinstrumentation through Azure portal

 For a complete list of supported autoinstrumentation scenarios, see [Supported environments, languages, and resource providers](codeless-overview.md#supported-environments-languages-and-resource-providers).